 In many cases, first aid performed in the field by the patient or companions only causes additional injury.
 The best first aid kit for snakebite includes your car keys and cell phone.
 Get help quickly if you are bitten

 If you are bitten,

 - Don't use constricting bands or suction.
 Using "extractors" does not remove a significant amount of venom and the process can increase tissue damage.

 - Don't wait to see if you get symptoms.

 - Don't try to catch the snake.

 - Capture will delay your getting to the hospital.

 - Treatment will be the same no matter which kind of rattlesnake bit you.

-- Do relax and move a little as possible
+- Do relax and move as little as possible.

 - DO GO to the nearest medical facility immediately.